Best Interest Rates Survey: Savings Accounts, Treasuries, CDs, ETFs – April 2025

 A common question is what to do with a big pile of cash that you’re waiting to deploy shortly (plan to buy a house soon, just sold your house, just sold your business, legal settlement, inheritance).
 My usual advice is to keep things simple and take your time.
 If not a savings account, then put it in a flexible short-term CD under the FDIC limits until you have a plan.

 • No Penalty CDs offer a fixed interest rate that can never go down, but you can still take out your money (once) without any fees if you want to use it elsewhere.
-Marcus has a 7mo/13mo No Penalty CD at 4.15% APY with a $500 minimum deposit.
-Farmer’s Insurance FCU has 9-month No Penalty CD at 4.25% APY with a $1,000 minimum deposit.
+Marcus has a 13mo No Penalty CD at 4.00% APY ($500 minimum deposit).
+Farmer’s Insurance FCU has 9-month No Penalty CD at 4.25% APY ($1,000 minimum deposit).
+Kinecta FCU has 9-month Liquid CD at 4.25% APY ($10,000 minimum) that allows for daily penalty-free withdrawals of up to 50% of the start of day balance.
 Consider opening multiple CDs in smaller increments for more flexibility.

 Money market mutual funds